-4 Krivine machine
+4 Krivine Machine

 The Krivine machine [7] is an abstract machine that computes the weak head normal form of a λ -term, using explicit substitutions, called environments.
-The key property which we use is that the Krivine machine performs β -reductions starting from the head redex.
-In particular, closed subterms of a term remain closed after a β -reduction.
-We could perform β -reductions in this order also without the Krivine machine, but we believe that using it simplifies the presentation.
+Two properties of the Krivine machine are important for us.
+First, the Krivine machine performs β -reductions starting from the head redex; this redex is always a closed term.
+Second, the Krivine machine isolates closed subterms of a term using closures; we will be deriving types for each closure separately.
+We could perform β -reductions in this order and identify closed subterms also without the Krivine machine, but we believe that using it simplifies the presentation.